smknstd/modern-php-cheatsheet/README.md

 #### Argument unpacking

-Since php 5.6 (~ aug 2014), arrays and traversable objects can be unpacked into argument lists when calling functions by using the spread operator:
+Arrays and traversable objects can be unpacked into argument lists when calling functions by using the spread operator:

 ```php
 function add(int $a, int $b, int $c) : int {